digitalronin/hof-guide/source/documentation/getting-started.md

 It is also expected that you have a working knowledge of javascript and node.js and are comfortable installing packages from npm.
 You should also be comfortable working with git.

+This documentation is written with the assumption that you are using the latest versions of hof modules.
+Not all of this documentation will be relevant if you are not using the latest versions.

 ## Requirements

 hof is built in [node.js](https://nodejs.org/en/), and so you'll need that installed first.
 At present all versions 4 and above are supported, although it is recommended that you use the [latest LTS version](https://github.com/nodejs/LTS#lts-schedule).